Architectural Assistant Degree Apprenticeship (Architecture) BA (Hons)

 When you finish your apprenticeship, you'll have a Bachelor's degree in architecture and you'll be primed to take on further study to continue your journey in becoming a registered architect.

-Architects Registration Board (ARB) and Royal Institute of British Architects (RIBA) accreditation is pending for this course, but we expect this to be confirmed by September 2019.
+Architects Registration Board (ARB) and Royal Institute of British Architects (RIBA) accreditation is pending for this course, but we expect this to be confirmed soon.

 Once confirmed, this accreditation means you'll satisfy the criteria for RIBA/ARB Part 1 exemption when you complete your apprenticeship, putting you one step closer to becoming registered as an architect.

 - Explore design in collaborative studio spaces alongside your peers, while developing your individual and team skills

 - Expand your architectural thinking beyond practice with specialist tutors and architects